Ramprasad-Group/polyga/background/polyga.md

 #### 2. Lands

-These influence how your polymers will evolve, with each land having a unique i fitness function.
+These influence how your polymers will evolve, with each land having a unique fitness function.
 In my head, I imagine this is because each land has different environmental factors that influence the evolution of the animals, just like on Earth.